Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence Analysis

 \subsection{Tools from Stochastic Approximation}

-In order to prove the convergence of the full stochastic dynamics to the equilibrium points of the expected dynamics, we use results on the long-term behavior of path-dependent stochastic processes. \iflong These results are discussed in \Cref{sec::stochastic_approximation_results}. \fi In summary, \cite[Theorem 3.1]{arthur1986} uses stochastic approximation to show that dynamics using generalized urn functions converge an equilibrium point if a Lyapunov function $V$ can be found that satisfies a certain set of conditions.
-One important condition is that $V > 0$ needs to satisfy
+In order to prove that the full stochastic dynamics approaches the equilibrium points of the expected dynamics, we use results based on the long-term behavior of path-dependent stochastic processes presented in \cite[Theorem 3.1]{arthur1986}, where stochastic approximation is used to show convergence of general P\'{o}lya urn models.